Symmetry breaking for inductive logic programming: Experiments

 \subsubsection{Q2.
 Can Symmetry Breaking Reduce Solving Time When Progressively Increasing the Complexity of Tasks?}

 Figure \ref{fig:q2} shows the solving times of \popper{} with and without symmetry breaking on progressively harder ILP tasks.
 The results show that \popper{} without symmetry breaking struggles to scale to harder tasks.
 Without symmetry breaking, the mean solving times when allowed to use 7, 8, or 9 variables in a rule are $125 \pm 44$, $1411 \pm 310$, and $3600 \pm 0$ seconds respectively.
 By contrast, with symmetry breaking, the mean solving times when allowed to use 7, 8, or 9 variables in a rule are $4 \pm 0$, $7 \pm 0$, and $17 \pm 2$ seconds respectively.
 In other words, for the hardest task, symmetry breaking reduces solving time from over an hour to only 17 seconds, a 99.5\% reduction.
-Overall, the results suggest that the answer to \textbf{Q2} is yes, symmetry breaking can reduce solving time when progressively increasing the complexity of tasks.
+Overall, the results show that symmetry breaking can reduce solving time when progressively increasing the complexity of tasks.